Once upon a time, not so long ago, a freelance writer wrote a query letter and sent it by mail to one editor. Then the writer would wait.

-Always go with the first editor who accepts your story.
+Go with the first editor who accepts your story.
 Then deal with the second editor using one of the strategies mentioned in Part 2 of this article.

-Carla Banning of Lost Treasure has experienced this first hand; “I do occasionally encounter a writer that says he or she submitted the same story elsewhere and needs an immediate promise of publication or they will let the other publication have it as an exclusive.”
+Carla Banning, editor of Lost Treasure has experienced this first hand; “I do occasionally encounter a writer that says he or she submitted the same story elsewhere and needs an immediate promise of publication or they will let the other publication have it as an exclusive.”
 Her standard answer is, “Please feel free to go ahead and do that”.

-He adds, “An important part of successful freelance writing is establishing productive, long-term relationships with editors.
+Allen adds, “An important part of successful freelance writing is establishing productive, long-term relationships with editors.
 In today’s market, attempting to play editors against one another over a story would be counterproductive and unprofessional.
 I think most writers understand that.”

 Let the second editor know what has happened and then make your alternative pitch, as I explain in the strategies in Part 2.